Jobs to Be Done (JTBD) in Growth Strategy: Positioning Based on Real User Motivation

 I then ask:

-Example: for a client selling a remote access tool, the original assumption was that IT managers cared about security and permissions.
-But interviews showed the real job was "I need to solve this issue for the CFO while I am on holiday so I do not get blamed for a delay."
-Suddenly, the copy shifted to speed, access from anywhere, and peace of mind, and conversion jumped.
+For a client selling a remote access tool, the original assumption was that IT managers cared about security and permissions.
+But interviews showed the real job was:

 Turning Jobs Into Positioning